JERISMARY/obstacles_prediction/README.md

-# 🛰️ UrbanSense AI — SIH26124
-## AI-Powered Mobile Urban Intelligence Platform
+## AI-Powered detection platform

-> **Smart India Hackathon 2026 Prototype**
+> **Prototype**
 > Public buses act as mobile urban sensing units.
 AI analyses bus camera footage to detect traffic congestion and road defects in real-time.

 ---

-## 🎯 How This Solves SIH26124
+## 🎯 How This Solves

-The SIH26124 problem statement asks for a mobile urban intelligence system that uses existing city infrastructure (buses) as sensing units to monitor road conditions and traffic without deploying fixed sensors everywhere.
+This problem statement asks for a mobile urban intelligence system that uses existing city infrastructure (buses) as sensing units to monitor road conditions and traffic without deploying fixed sensors everywhere.

 **Our solution:**
 - Every bus carries a camera (existing hardware)